This Sugar Beet Cake recipe is a moist, earthy, naturally sweet, colorful cake that is a front-runner to carrot, pumpkin and zucchini!

 - Place batter in the prepared pan (or pans, if using muffin tins), 2/3 the way up the pan.

-- Bake until tester comes out clean.
+- Bake until tester comes out clean, about 30 minutes depending on the size of the pan.

 - Allow to cool completely while mixing the beet icing.

 - Whip the butter, powdered sugar and beet juice until light and fluffy.
 Spread onto the cooled cake.
+Garnish as desires: gold sugar or flower petals.